Role Of Bacteria In The Ecosystem

 Support Gut Health

 The human gut microbiome is essential for digestion, immunity, and overall health.
-To support gut health, eat a diet rich in fiber, fruits, and vegetables, and avoid processed foods and sugary drinks.
+That said, to support gut health, eat a diet rich in fiber, fruits, and vegetables, and avoid processed foods and sugary drinks.
 Probiotic supplements can also help to increase the number of beneficial bacteria in the gut.

 • Fermented Foods: Fermented foods, such as yogurt, sauerkraut, and kimchi, are rich in probiotics, which are live bacteria that can benefit gut health.